Solar Balloons

 Brew Some Summer Sun Tea

-This is an excerpt from my new book: Summer Solstice: Celebrating the Brightest Day.
+This is an excerpt from my discontinued book: Summer Solstice: Celebrating the Brightest Day.
 The full chapter includes information about summer flowers, how light impacts the way we and different pollinators see flowers, creating an herbarium and a floral luncheon made with edible flowers.
-(Where this recipe came from!)
+(Where this recipe came from!) click on image to get pdf!
 Red Clover Sun Tea This recipe is fantastic because it not only uses summer flowers, but it is made with the help of the sun!
 I can remember making sun tea with my mom as a little girl and it was basically magic.
 Red clover on its own makes a tasty and healthy tea, but we add my kids’ favorite tea bags to make it more familiar for them.
-If I wasn’t trying to please picky kids, I would use the…
+If I wasn’t trying to please…

 Read More